Black-Box Detection of LLM-Generated Text Using Generalized Jensen-Shannon Divergence: Experiments

 \section{Experiments}

-\paragraph{Datasets, Configurations and Models.} We evaluate our method on XSum (\cite{narayan-etal-2018-dont}), WritingPrompts (\cite{fan-etal-2018-hierarchical}), SQuAD (\cite{rajpurkar-etal-2016-squad}), WMT19 (\cite{barrault-etal-2019-findings}), and HC3 (\cite{guo2023closechatgpthumanexperts}).
-Unless otherwise noted, we construct the reference corpora and test set as follows.
+\paragraph{Datasets, Configurations and Models.} We evaluate our method on XSum \cite{narayan-etal-2018-dont}, WritingPrompts \cite{fan-etal-2018-hierarchical}, SQuAD \cite{rajpurkar-etal-2016-squad}, WMT19 \cite{barrault-etal-2019-findings}, HC3 \cite{guo2023closechatgpthumanexperts}, DetectRL \cite{wu2024detectrl}, Kaggle DAIGT V2 Train Dataset, and Dolly \cite{DatabricksBlog2023DollyV2}.
+For Xsum, WritingPrompts, SQuAD, and WMT19, we construct the reference corpora and test set as follows.
 For each dataset, we randomly sample 300 human-written texts to form the human reference, then generate paired machine outputs by prompting the source model with the first 30 tokens of each human text.
 For the test set, we sample another 150 human-written texts and create their machine-generated counterparts using the same procedure.
-We select 9 open-source models and 3 close-source models as our source model.
-Details are in Appendix~\ref{sec:exp-configuration}.
-Unless otherwise specified, we use GPT2-Large as our proxy model. \paragraph{Baselines.} We benchmark against 10 statistic-based detectors, spanning two families: global and distribution-based.
-Global methods score a text in one pass with a single scalar; distribution-based methods first generate a neighborhood of contrastive variants and then judge from the score distribution.
-Our reference-based approach sits between: it scores in one pass like global methods, but compares against fixed human/machine references rather than regenerated variants.
-The global-statistic methods include Likelihood (\cite{solaiman2019releasestrategiessocialimpacts}), LogRank (\cite{solaiman2019releasestrategiessocialimpacts}), Entropy (\cite{gehrmann-etal-2019-gltr,ippolito2020automaticdetectiongeneratedtext}), DetectLRR (\cite{su2023detectllm}), and Lastde (\cite{xu2025trainingfree}).
-The distribution-based methods include DetectGPT (\cite{mitchell2023detectgptzeroshotmachinegeneratedtext}), Fast-DetectGPT (\cite{bao2024fastdetectgpt}), DNA-GPT (\cite{yang2023dnagptdivergentngramanalysis}), DetectNPR (\cite{su2023detectllm}), and Lastde++ (\cite{xu2025trainingfree}).
-In Appendix~\ref{sec:r-detect}, we also compare with R-Detect (\cite{song2025deep}), a detector that leverages reference corpora from both sides but requires kernel optimization.
+For datasets that already provide machine-generated texts, we use the same sampling configuration, except that no additional generation step is required.
+We select 9 open-source models and 3 closed-source models as our source model.
+More details are in Appendix~\ref{sec:exp-configuration}.
+Unless otherwise specified, we use GPT2-Large as our proxy model.